bet4a/d3wiki/Upgrading-to-3.0.md

 <meta charset="utf-8">
 ```

-If you’d prefer to host your own copy of D3, download the [zipball](https://github.com/mbostock/d3/archive/3.0.zip) and pull out the contained d3.js and d3.min.js.
+If you’d prefer to host your own copy of D3, download the [zipball](https://github.com/mbostock/d3/archive/3.0.zip) or clone the repository and pull out the contained d3.js and d3.min.js.
 Don’t copy-and-paste the JavaScript contents from your browser; that can corrupt UTF-8 characters.

 ## Requests